 The Charles E. “Bill” Johnson Correctional Center (BJCC) is a substance abuse/mental health treatment facility in Alva, Oklahoma.
 The minimum-security facility has a capacity of 584 male inmates, most of whom are serving time for drug-related offenses.

 BJCC, which opened in 1995, is named for Charles E. “Bill” Johnson.
-Johnson’s leadership helped create a 300-bed Drug Offender Work Camp called the Regimented Treatment Program (RTP).
-Johnson was a state leader in establishing a correctional center for drug offenders.
+A state leader in setting up a facility for drug offenders, Johnson helped create a 300-bed Drug Offender Work Camp called the Regimented Treatment Program (RTP) at the facility.

 Substance Abuse Treatment